GustavoFri/GustavoFri.github.io/_pages/about.md

 I am now a junior undergraduate student at [the School of Mathematics and Statistics](http://maths.whu.edu.cn/Englishversion/), [Wuhan University](https://en.whu.edu.cn/), majoring in Statistics and Probability, on the way of being a probabilist.

-I grew up in Huizhou, Guangdong in Southern China.
+I was born in Chaoshan region and grew up in Huizhou, Guangdong in Southern China.

-My primary **research interests** lie in the area involving Probability and Analysis.
-Detailed info is [here](https://gustavofri.github.io/research/)
+My primary **research interests** lie in the area involving Probability and Analysis. ([Detailed info](https://gustavofri.github.io/research/))

 See my CV [here](../files/cv.pdf)